What Should Your Business Do with Old Computers or Hard Drives?

 Secure Unwanted Devices

-If equipment and devices are so out of date as to make them virtually unusable, or if they’re damaged beyond repair, for example, you really have no choice but to replace them with newer options.
+If equipment and devices are so out of date that they are virtually unusable, or if they are damaged beyond repair for example, you really have no choice but to replace them with newer options.
 In this case, your first step is securing devices.

 You should implement a tracking system, including scannable bar codes, for every device your company uses as a way to track assets.
-You don’t want them just “walking away” with your confidential data – this is a recipe for data breach.
-With tracking, you make employees accountable, and should devices go missing, you at least have the opportunity to access them remotely to wipe data.
+You don’t want them “walking away” with your confidential data – this is a recipe for data breach.
+With tracking, you can make all employees accountable and should devices go missing, you give yourself the opportunity to access them remotely and wipe data.

-When devices reach the end of their life cycle and get turned in, all you have to do is place them in a secure location, like a locked storage room, to await destruction.
+When devices reach the end of their life cycle, all you have to do is place them in a secure location, like a locked storage room to await destruction.
 With one person or group in charge of securing devices, you’ll have the greatest possible control until assets are destroyed.

 Don’t Let them Sit Too Long

 Out of sight, out of mind is not the attitude you want to adopt when it comes to old computers and hard drives.
-The longer they languish in storage, the greater the risk for theft and data breach.
-Your ITAD policy should include time limits on disposal of assets to minimize both internal and external threats of theft.
+The longer they languish in storage, the greater the risk for theft and data breach and the quicker they lose resale value if you are hoping to gain any value back.
+Your ITAD policy should include time limits on disposal of assets to minimize both internal and external threats of theft and maximize return on asset value.

 Contract for ITAD Services

-Most businesses can’t be bothered to keep industrial shredding equipment on hand in order to dispose of electronics in compliance with applicable laws.
-In addition, you don’t want employees wasting time on such tasks.
-This is where a certified ITAD service provider can help with secure pickup, transfer, and storage of devices, not to mention transparency via 24/7 client portal that allows for device tracking via serial number.
-Once devices are shredded, you’ll receive a Certificate of Destruction and Recycling as proof for your records.
+Most businesses can’t be bothered to keep industrial shredding equipment on hand in order to dispose of electronics and stay in compliance with applicable laws.
+In addition, businesses don’t want valuable employees wasted on these types of manual, time-consuming tasks.
+This is where a certified ITAD service provider can help with secure pickup, transfer, storage of devices, and data destruction, not to mention transparency via online portals to track devices via serial number.
+Once devices are shredded, you’ll receive a Certificate of Destruction and Recycling as verified, certification-backed proof for your compliance records.